$49 – $229

 CBD has been shown to offer some unique benefits that may be combined with other treatments to maximize the management of schizophrenia.
 While the mechanism of action for CBD remains unclear, however, it is very promising.

 Schizophrenia is a diagnosable psychotic disorder involving delusions, hallucinations, disorganized speech, difficulty staying focused, lack of motivation, and disorganized or catatonic behavior.
-Diagnosis by a physician requires at least a month of two or more symptoms over at least six months, with at least one positive symptom and social/occupational dysfunction.
+Diagnosis by a physician requires at least a month or two or more symptoms over at least six months, with at least one positive symptom and social/occupational dysfunction.

 Seeing a doctor early is important because schizophrenia must be carefully distinguished from other mood and psychotic disorders with similar symptoms, in order to optimize correct treatment and minimize long-term harm.

 However, it’s a rare condition affecting ~1% of the US population, according to the American Psychiatric Association.
-They also note approximately half of schizophrenia patients may also suffer from another mental or behavioral disorder.
+They also note that approximately half of schizophrenia patients may also suffer from another mental or behavioral disorder.

 There are a lot of misconceptions in public understanding of this condition.
 Despite popular belief, most schizophrenics aren’t dangerous.
 They don’t all live in hospitals nor have split personalities.
-Many, albeit not most people, who have the condition can live reasonably normal lives — they often have jobs and families, and can live independently.
+Many, albeit not most people, who have the condition can live reasonably normal lives — they often have jobs and families and can live independently.

 Schizophrenia affects both men and women equally, but symptoms tend to appear sooner in males than females.
 Men usually begin experiencing symptoms around their late-teens to mid 20s, while females typically start showing signs in their mid 20s or early 30s.
 It’s rarer for anybody under the age of 12, or over 40, to show symptoms of schizophrenia — but still possible.